You can help support diversity in tech

 How much time do I need to invest in this?

-It’s mostly up to you, but we recommend 30 minutes every couple of weeks with each mentee.
-This means that with an investment of 30 minutes per week, you can help out two people at the same time and still get enough 1-1 time with them.
+It’s mostly up to you, but we recommend 30 minutes every 2 weeks with each mentee or 60 minutes per month.
 You’ll be able to choose a time that is convenient for you, so the impact on your schedule is minimized.

 What qualifications do I need to be a mentor?